 In 2015, EU CIVIL LAW RULES IN ROBOTICS (CLRR) opened and closed the Vote granting Robots Legal Status, namely “Electronic Persons” viewing ‘Machines’ as ‘Persons’ for the first time.

-In January 2017, the reported Vote of 2015 on Robot’s legal persona, “Electric Person”, following two year’s suppression suggested a collusion between Legal Affairs Commission (LAC) and the Main Stream Media (MSM), when news was pivoted on Robotic’s employment and Industry, and not much else –“Robots..will unleash a new industrial revolution”/ Robot Revolution/Industrial Rev’.
+In January 2017, the reported Vote of 2015 on Robot’s legal persona, “Electric Person”, following two year’s suppression suggested a collusion between Legal Affairs Commission (LAC) and the Main Stream Media (MSM) by following the same line of logic, when news was pivoted on Robotic’s employment and Industry –“Robots..will unleash a new industrial revolution”/ Robot Revolution/Industrial Rev’.
 The particulars and developments, if any, on ‘Electric status’ were omitted.
-As were, the rewritten and evolving Robotics’ Civil Rules and Codes due to accommodate machine’s intended Legal status and the expected ramifications.
-The CIVIL LAW RULES IN ROBOTICS (CLRR) was a rich source of which, the news coverage fell short.
-Reports from the press were fired in successive short, sharp, targeted Robotic assault.
-Noise packed, but hollow and repeated from MSM front lines designed to numb the mind.
+As were the rewritten and evolving Robotics’ Civil Rules and Codes due to accommodate machine’s intended Legal status and its expected ramifications.
+The CIVIL LAW RULES IN ROBOTICS (CLRR) was a rich source of which the news coverage fell short.
+Reports from the press were fired in successive repetitions short, sharp and targeted Robotic assault from MSM front lines designed to numb the mind.

 The Robots’ intended capacity, has been designed to propel them beyond just factory personnel, had their ‘legal status’ not been rejected it would have triggered legal ‘persona’ (‘Electric Persons’).
 Protective and Punitive laws would have by now determined their social code and conduct, under the Criminal Justice jurisdiction as ‘persons’, like any other ‘Citizen’, or, ‘human person’ except that they’d be machines.
 And even so, the news was diluted, should one have looked hard enough, underneath the ‘industrial revolution‘ headlines, they could have glimpsed the gleaming robots, being, produced on an ‘industrial’ scale and awaiting ‘social’ implantation .